vectordotdev/vector/rfcs/2021-11-xx-9862-ingest-apm-stats-along-traces-in-dd-agent-source.md

 So it is basically a group of various metrics that can be represented in Vector (Sketches are support since this [PR][sketch-pr]).
 In the proto definition sketches are stored as unstructured bytes slices, but those [fields][call-to-toproto] are filled with a [protobuf encoded ddsketch][ddsktech-proto].
-Given the sketch implementation in Vector is also [heavily based on ddsketch][vector-sketch]  this should not cause any significant accuracy loss (**TBC**).
+Given that sketches in Vector are also [heavily based on ddsketch][vector-sketch], APM stats sketches can be converted to/from the Vector internal representation without incuring too much accuracy losses, but this would require significant work to implement those conversion.

+This opens two major very different paths for APM stats in Vector:

+* Either the APM stats are emitted as a log, each [`ClientGroupedStats`][client-grouped-stats-proto] would be mapped to one log event.
+* Or they are emitted as metrics each value from every [`ClientGroupedStats`][client-grouped-stats-proto] would be emitted as a metric with all upper level information store as tags.

-This raises the question of having a second (assuming that the `datadog-agent` sources accepts Datadog Agent metrics - [RFC][dd-agent-metric-rfc]), unrelated, metric stream coming out of the `datadog-agent` source.
-Obviously metrics ingested from APM stats will have to be routed along with traces, and most often they will follow a different path that other plain metrics.
+This also raises the question of having a second (assuming that the `datadog-agent` sources accepts Datadog Agent metrics - [RFC][dd-agent-metric-rfc]), unrelated, metric stream coming out of the `datadog-agent` source.
+Obviously event ingested representing APM stats will have to be routed along with traces, and most often they will follow a different path that other plain metrics/logs received from a core agent.
 Thus it is suggested to re-arrange the `datadog-agent` source according to the following points (Additional details on what exactly are "Datadog Agents" can be found in the trace support [RFC][trace-support-pr] and may provide relevant context for undermentionned points):

 * Keep one Vector source per kind of Datadog Agent
 * Then we would have the following Vector sources: